Automate and Simplify Your Blogging

 Put simply, it’s a content and marketing organiser and it’s added to the back end of my website as a plugin.
 You’ll need a WordPress website in order to utilise plugins like Coschedule.

 PS: Keen to get help with your website?
-Check out my Online Studio Launchpad course and we’ll walk you through it.
+Build Your Website on WordPress Course and we’ll walk you through it.

 If you’re serious about starting a business online or blogging to support your studio, you need to have good systems in place to save you time and energy.